Joseph A. Waddell

-Joseph Addison Waddell (March 19, 1823 – February 17, 1914), a Virginia lawyer, politician, newspaperman and author, served in the Virginia Constitutional Convention of 1868, representing Augusta County, Virginia, and also briefly represented that county's voters in both houses of the Virginia General Assembly.
+Joseph Addison Waddell (March 19, 1823 – February 17, 1914) was an American lawyer, politician, newspaperman and author from Virginia.
+He served in the Virginia Constitutional Convention of 1868, representing Augusta County, Virginia, and also briefly represented that county's voters in both houses of the Virginia General Assembly.
 Waddell served as president pro tem of the Virginia Senate in 1870–71.

 Early and family life

-Joseph Addison Waddell (who at times as a youth went by his middle name) was born to the former Catherine Ann Boys (1790-1846), wife of Dr. Addison Waddell (1785-1855), in Staunton, Virginia on March 19, 1823.
+Joseph Addison Waddell (who at times as a youth went by his middle name) was born to the former Catherine Ann Boys, wife of Dr. Addison Waddell, in Staunton, Virginia on March 19, 1823.
 His grandfather, Rev. James Waddell, had been known as the "blind preacher."
 His paternal great grandparents had emigrated to Pennsylvania from County Down in Ireland.
 His maternal grandfather, Capt.
 Nathan Boys, had served in Pennsylvania's navy in 1775, become Philadelphia's city commissioner (1793–97), and also represented the city in the Pennsylvania General Assembly.
 He had an elder brother, Dr. James Alexander Waddell (1818-1883; a physician and Presbyterian minister), as well as a younger brother, printer Lee Waddell (1832-1893), and younger sister, Catharine St. Clair Waddell Tate (1828-1914).
 Although his father had a medical degree from the University of Pennsylvania, Joseph Waddell was educated in Virginia: first at the Staunton Academy, then briefly at Washington College (which later became Washington and Lee University).
 He then moved to Charlottesville to study at the University of Virginia, then completed his legal studies back in Staunton at a private law school conducted by Judge Lucas P. Thompson.

 In 1820, his father owned 8 slaves.
 By 1840, his father owned 18 slaves, and a decade later owned five slaves.
 In 1860, Joseph A. Waddell appears to own five slaves in Augusta County.

 In 1842, Joseph Waddell married Virginia McClung (1822-1889), but they had no children.
 A year after her death, in 1890, he married Laleah Dunwody (1844-1919), who survived him.